How To Read Cable Jackets

 - This rating signifies the cable is intended for general use within buildings.

-- The VW-1 is a the name of the vertical flame test the UL uses to determine the flamibility of the wire.
+- The VW-1 is a the name of the vertical flame test the UL uses to determine the flammability of the wire.

-- Ratings ending in P designate that the cable is plenum-rated as well allowing it to be used in plenum areas.
+- Ratings ending in P designate that the cable jacket is plenum-rated as well allowing it to be used in plenum areas.
 Plenum-rated cables are more resistant to fire then normal cables.
 (Examples: CMP, CL2P) Plenum cables are extremely important if the area you're running cables through requires them (Usually determined by your local fire code).
-One reason why a plenum cable might be required would be that areas such as a plenum space serve as one of the main airways for buildings and burning PVC would pose a considerable health risk for the buildings occupants.
+One reason why a plenum cable might be required would be that areas such as a plenum space serve as one of the main airways for buildings and burning PVC cable jacket material would pose a considerable health risk for the building's occupants.

 - Ratings ending in R designate that the cable is intended for use in riser applications (vertical shafts) in residential or commercial construction.
 (Examples: CMR, CL2R)